chiarawilden/chainblock/README.md

 # ChainBlock Technical Documentation SPA ✍🏽

 I created this SPA to practice working with React.
-As programmers, we spend so much time in documentation, quality of writing, ease-of-use, and aesthetic sensibility are all key to a pleasant experience 🌷 I thought it'd be a good exercise to architect my own docs app, using a modular approach, with these considerations in mind.
+As programmers, we spend so much time in documentation, quality of writing, ease-of-use, and aesthetic sensibility are all key to a pleasant experience.
+I thought it'd be a good exercise to architect my own docs app, using a modular approach, with these considerations in mind.

 What I didn't anticipate, was how difficult it would be to finally deploy the app after I finished 🤦🏽‍♀️ It took a solid 24 hours of painstaking searching and testing for me to solve a problem I was having with my Nginx server.
 (Definitely lost some hair from that..)
 Finally cracking the problem though, felt amazing 💪🏽😁 and I learned so much.